Installing Home Office Wallpaper

 Week 1 | Week 2 | Week 3 | Week 4 | Week 5

 Week 5 of the One Room Challenge is in the books, and it was a successful week.
-We have wallpaper in the home office!
+We hung the home office wallpaper!

 I spent the first couple of days of the week touching up a few spots on the wainscoting, I also corrected overspray on the edges of the door and painted and replaced all the electrical outlet covers and the air intake cover.